5 Advantages of Using EtherCAT for Motion Control

 With the emergence and continued development of the Internet of Things (IoT), EtherCAT allows for popular protocols MQTT, AMQP, and OPC UA for communication with cloud-based services and M2M communication.
 Cloud connectivity can be implemented onboard the controller or from an edge-based gateway on the EtherCAT network.

-Fail Safe over EtherCAT allows for transfer of safety-critical control data over the standard EtherCAT network.
+Fail-Safe over EtherCAT allows for the transfer of safety-critical control data over the standard EtherCAT network.
 Standard communication with safety data in a single channel is known as the black channel.
 Using the black channel approach safety data is packaged in the standard Ethernet telegram with safety-specific frames to secure the data.

 FSoE can be used to replace discrete wiring to save wiring costs, decrease the required panel space and reduce the possibility of wiring errors.
 FSoE can be used to quickly detect errors and activate safety functions via software.
 For example, drive-specific functions such as STO, SS1, SS2, SOS, etc. can all be activated over the bus using bits in the safety control word.